 Students concentrating in any department may enter the certificate program with permission from the director.
 A student normally enters the program at the end of the sophomore year, although entrance in the fall of the junior year is not precluded.
 Students in the departments of anthropology, history, politics, religion, sociology, comparative literature, or the Woodrow Wilson School of Public and International Affairs may find that their studies mesh particularly well with the requirements of the program.
 Concentrators in the Woodrow Wilson School will select South Asia as a field of concentration.

 To obtain a certificate of proficiency, students must complete the normal requirements in their department of concentration as well as the following requirements of the program:

 1. Four semesters of Hindi or Urdu, or demonstrated proficiency in Hindi, Urdu or another South Asian language through a program examination.
 See the program director to discuss using a language other than Hindi or Urdu to fulfill the program's language requirement.

 2. At least one history course on South Asia in the Department of History.

-4. At least one relevant course on South Asia in the Departments of Comparative Literature or Religion.
+4. At least one relevant course on South Asia in the Departments of Comparative Literature, Near Eastern Studies, or Religion.